-Finally, a stratification budget diagnosis was performed during the low and strong wind periods.
+Finally, a stratification budget diagnosis was performed during the low- and strong-wind periods.
 The results differed greatly according to the wind regime.
-During the low wind period, the evolution of the stratification in the frontal zone was directly controlled by the advective processes whereas, during the strong wind period, it was controlled by the Ekman buoyancy flux, which could be up to three times stronger than the diabatic heat flux in the eastern part of the NBF.
+During the low-wind period, the evolution of the stratification in the frontal zone was directly controlled by the advective processes whereas, during the strong-wind period, it was controlled by the Ekman buoyancy flux, which could be up to 3 times stronger than the diabatic heat flux in the eastern part of the NBF.
 This flux directly impacted the frontal dynamics and the stratification variations.
-The stratification increased by up to 20 kg m-2 in the western part of the NBF meander (where the wind was parallel to and in the same direction as the current) and decreased by up to 40 kg m-2 in the eastern part of the NBF meander (where the wind was parallel but in the opposite direction to the current).
+The stratification increased by up to 20 kg m^{-2} in the western part of the NBF meander (where the wind was parallel to and in the same direction as the current) and decreased by up to $40 \, \text{kg} \,\text{m}^{-2}$ in the eastern part of the NBF meander (where the wind was parallel but in the opposite direction to the current).
 The advective processes also played a role in the evolution of stratification.
 One of these processes clearly appears to be the Ekman pumping.
 Finally, the inertial waves also impacted the stratification, with variations of the order of 10 kg m^{-2} .

 To the best of our knowledge, this study is the first realistic study that uses an air-sea coupled model to evaluate the impact of Ekman buoyancy fluxes on an oceanic front that is not topographically controlled.
-Without bathymetric constraint, the front moves by several tens of kilometres during the strong wind events.
-This displacement is associated with a marked loss of buoyancy and a rapid destratification, largely induced by the wind/front interaction.
+Without bathymetric constraint, the front moves by several tens of kilometres during the strong-wind events.
+This displacement is associated with a marked loss of buoyancy and a rapid de-stratification, largely induced by the wind-front interaction.
 In an academic study, Thomas (2005) described a frontogenesis process generated by the Ekman buoyancy flux.
-This process is not reproduced in our real case study.
-On the contrary, after the strong wind event, the front is less marked (Fig. 7).
-The front displacement probably prevents this process.
-In our case study the frontal dynamics clearly appears to be an air-sea coupling process.
+This process is not reproduced in our study probably because of the absence of bathymetric constraint and front displacement.
+On the contrary, after the strong-wind event, the surface density gradient is less marked (Fig. 7).
+In our case study the frontal dynamics clearly appear to be an air-sea coupling process.
 However, the impact of this coupling depends directly on the wind regime, as suggested by Small et al. (2008).
-During low wind periods, the NBF affects the diabatic buoyancy flux and the interactions between the thermal front and the Ekman pumping generated by wind stress, and can also impact the Ekman buoyancy flux.
+During low-wind periods, the NBF affects the diabatic buoyancy flux and the interactions between the thermal front and the Ekman pumping generated by wind stress and can also impact the Ekman buoyancy flux.
 This interaction is, therefore, air-sea thermal and dynamic coupling.
-During strong wind periods, the NBF position and dynamics clearly affect the diabatic buoyancy flux.
+During strong-wind periods, the NBF position and dynamics clearly affect the diabatic buoyancy flux.
 They also affect the wind stress, but only weakly.
-There is, therefore, mainly air-sea thermal coupling.
+There is, therefore, mainly airsea thermal coupling.

 The diabatic buoyancy flux and the adiabatic Ekman buoyancy flux are relevant parameters to quantify the thermal and the dynamic air-sea coupling effects on the evolution of stratification.
-However, this study also shows that the advective processes have an important effect on the stratification evolution.
-In a future work, the various sources of advection could be distinguished in the stratification budget to better understand the coupling effects, particularly the Ekman pumping.
+However, this study also shows that advective processes have an important effect on the stratification evolution.
+In future work, the various sources of advection could be distinguished in the stratification budget to better understand the coupling effects, particularly the Ekman pumping.
 The interaction between inertial waves and front could also be studied in detail.
-For example, (Thomas et al., 2016) show that the Ekman buoyancy flux is more efficient when the inertial waves reduce the stratification.
+For example, Thomas et al. (2016) show that the Ekman buoyancy flux is more efficient when the inertial waves reduce the stratification.